Frequently asked questions

 Q: Do you have a deadline for camp sign up?

-A: No, but we recommend that you sign up as soon as you can, this way you will be able to secure the date and activities week or weeks that you would like.
+A: No, but we recommend that you sign up as soon as you can, this way you will be able to secure a sport for your child.

 Q: How "skilled/coordinated" does my child have to be... to me she